hagretech/RAT-remote-access-trojan/README.md

 ## how to configure it
   - get your public Ip address
   - then insert your Ip in the ***server*** global variable "***Client.py***"
-  - and you are good to go :fire: :fire: !!
+  - and you are good to go :fire: :fire: !!(<-- two spaces)

  ![conf img](https://github.com/hagretech/RAT-remote-access-trojan/blob/main/client%20ip%20conf%20.png?raw=true)